mmphego/mmphego.github.io/_posts/2022-05-09-How-I-setup-Jenkins-on-Docker-container-using-Ansible-Part-1.md

 - After selecting the **"Launch Instance"** button, add a **name of your instance** (I chose **Jenkins-server**) then select the **"Ubuntu"** option for the AMI (Amazon Machine Image).
 ![image](https://user-images.githubusercontent.com/7910856/167110033-a0953334-0a0b-406e-8168-f431624cb121.png)

-- Choose an instance of your choice, for this post we chose a `t2.micro`, there after select the `Create new key pair` button (these keys will be used when we SSH into our instance later)
+- Choose an instance of your choice (for this post we chose a `t2.micro`), then select the `Create new key pair` button (these keys will be used to SSH into our instance later)
 ![image](https://user-images.githubusercontent.com/7910856/167110250-17cdc8d8-38be-418a-8ecc-f528df8bf361.png)

-- After the instance is created, we will need to wait for it to be ready and then we will be able to SSH into it by clicking on the **"Connect"** button and,
+- After the instance is created we will need to wait for it to be ready and then we will be able to SSH into it by clicking on the **"Connect"** button and,
 ![image](https://user-images.githubusercontent.com/7910856/167112330-f82f2df3-0f25-408a-af39-fb67a87e66db.png)

 - Follow the instructions to SSH into the instance.